Wang-Lin-boop/GeminiMol/README.md

 We have provided Cross-Encoder and GeminiMol models that can be used directly for inference.
 Here, we demonstrate the utilization of GeminiMol for virtual screening, target identification, and molecular property modeling.

 Please note that while molecular fingerprints are considered simple molecular representation methods, they are an indispensable baseline (see our [paper](https://www.biorxiv.org/content/10.1101/2023.12.14.571629)).
-When conducting your drug development project, we recommend using ECFP4, CombineFP, and GeminiMol simultaneously as molecular representation methods, as they are provided in our `PharmProfiler.py` and various molecular property modeling scripts.
+When conducting your drug development project, we recommend exploring ECFP4, CombineFP, and GeminiMol that are provided simultaneously in our `PharmProfiler.py` and various molecular property modeling scripts.

 #### Virtual Screening and Target Identification